ibmresilient/resilient-community-apps/sc_email_approval/README.md

 ![screenshot: artifact workflow](./screenshots/artifact_workflow.png)

 ### Task Process
-* Email inputs are received from the SOAR operator.
+* Email settings for the approval process are entered by the SOAR operator.
 * The email message is composed with data to track the response.
 * The email is sent.
 * The email message is copied to the Email Conversations and Email Approval datatables.
-* The email response is parsed and captured in the Email Approval Process datatable and as a note to the newly created task.
+* The email response is parsed and captured in the Email Approval Process datatable and as a note to the corresponding task.

 ![screenshot: artifact inputs](./screenshots/task_inputs.png)
 ![screenshot: artifact workflow](./screenshots/task_workflow.png)

 ### Email Message
-The email message body is composed via a template and is composed of two sections.
+The email message body is composed via an in-script template and is composed of two sections.
 The first section contains information about the scope of the request (task or artifact) and any additional information about the request.
 Some emails can include an expiration date when the approval request is no longer valid.

 The second section contains references back to the SOAR case and the task used when the email is replied to.
 This information is secured by a one-way hash which ensures the case information cannot be altered.